Jo Ellis (pilot): Collision misidentification

-In January 2025, after the 2025 Potomac River mid-air collision, Ellis was identified by a prominent user, whom USA Today termed a "right-wing influencer" on Twitter as the pilot; the post went viral, becoming the second highest trending topic on Twiiter, and by July 2025 the user's original post getting nearly 5 million views.
+In January 2025, after the 2025 Potomac River mid-air collision, Ellis was misidentified by a prominent user, whom USA Today termed a "right-wing influencer" on Twitter as the pilot; the post went viral, becoming the second highest trending topic on Twitter, and by July 2025 the user's original post getting nearly 5 million views.
 The account owner, connecting the collision to a piece Ellis had written about being trans and in the military, wrote that Ellis had "a long letter about ‘Gender Dysphoria’ and depression 1 day before the fatal crash!" and called it a "trans terror attack".
 Chatbot Grok also named Ellis as the responsible pilot.
 Ellis became the second-highest trending topic on Twitter.
 Ellis released a proof of life video.
 She received death threats.
 She was often recognized by strangers in public places.
 She began carrying a gun at all times.
 She and her family moved temporarily to a different location.

 In April 2025, represented by the Equality Legal Action Fund, Ellis sued the owner of the Twitter account in the US District Court in Colorado, arguing the owner had "concocted a destructive and irresponsible defamation campaign” in order to monetize social media.
 In September 2025 a federal judge refused to dismiss the defamation complaint.

 NPR, NBC, and Wired connected the misidentification to what Wired termed a "rising trend on the conservative internet: right-wing accounts blaming transgender people for a national tragedy or a violent incident".
 The New York Times called the blaming of Ellis "a sign, in the eyes of the online mob, that diversity initiatives had played a role in the crash", noting that Trump had connected the crash to diversity initiatives in the military under the Biden and Obama administrations.

 Kill Tony

-Ellis appeared in an episode of Kill Tony, in which she performed standup and did an interview with Tony Hinchcliffe, as a way of reaching out to a broader audience to tell her story.
+Ellis appeared in an episode of Kill Tony, in which she performed standup and did an interview with Tony Hinchcliffe.
+She described it as a way of reaching out to a broader audience to tell her story.